Hernán Cortés: Return to the New World (1530) and appointment of a viceroy (1535)

 Two copies of the same portrait, the original was likely made during his lifetime.
 The left copy is dated to the 17th century and the right copy was made by José Salomé Pina, c.
 1879.
-This portrait is characterized by having a different armor from other portraits.
+This portrait is characterized by having a different armour from other portraits.

-Cortés returned to Mexico in 1530 with new titles and honors.
+Cortés returned to Mexico in 1530 with new titles and honours.
 Although Cortés still retained military authority and permission to continue his conquests, Don Antonio de Mendoza was appointed in 1535 as a viceroy to administer New Spain's civil affairs.
-This division of power led to continual dissension, and caused the failure of several enterprises in which Cortés was engaged.
+This division of power led to continual dissension and caused the failure of several enterprises in which Cortés was engaged.
 On returning to Mexico, Cortés found the country in a state of anarchy.
 There was a strong suspicion in court circles of an intended rebellion by Cortés.

 After reasserting his position and reestablishing some sort of order, Cortés retired to his estates at Cuernavaca, about 30 mi south of Mexico City.
-There he concentrated on the building of his palace and on Pacific exploration.
-Remaining in Mexico between 1530 and 1541, Cortés quarreled with Nuño Beltrán de Guzmán and disputed the right to explore the territory that is today California with Antonio de Mendoza, the first viceroy.
+There, he concentrated on the building of his palace and on Pacific exploration.
+Remaining in Mexico between 1530 and 1541, Cortés quarrelled with Nuño Beltrán de Guzmán and disputed the right to explore the territory that is today California with Antonio de Mendoza, the first viceroy.

 Cortés acquired several silver mines in Zumpango del Rio in 1534.
 By the early 1540s, he owned 20 silver mines in Sultepec, 12 in Taxco, and 3 in Zacualpan.
 Earlier, Cortés had claimed the silver in the Tamazula area.

 In 1536, Cortés explored the northwestern part of Mexico and discovered the Baja California peninsula.
 Cortés also spent time exploring the Pacific coast of Mexico.
 The Gulf of California was originally named the Sea of Cortés by its discoverer Francisco de Ulloa in 1539.
 This was the last major expedition by Cortés.

 Later life and death

 Second return to Spain

 After his exploration of Baja California, Cortés returned to Spain in 1541, hoping to confound his angry civilians, who had brought many lawsuits against him (for debts, abuse of power, etc.).
-On his return he went through a crowd to speak to the emperor, who demanded of him who he was.
+On his return, he went through a crowd to speak to the emperor, who demanded of him who he was.
 "I am a man," replied Cortés, "who has given you more provinces than your ancestors left you cities."